SkeletonSkelettron/ngx-validator/README.md

-# ngx-validator for angular template driven forms
+# ngx-validator and form template generator for angular template driven forms

-It is a angular custom validator directive, based on typesript class property decorators, which replaces html input validators like `required`, `pattern`, `email`, `min`, etc and adds many others.
+It is an angular library which has form template generator, custom input component and custom validation directive, which work on data based on typesript class property decorators. custom validation directive replaces html input validators like `required`, `pattern`, `email`, `min`, etc and adds many others.
 It is analog of data annotations in C#.
 This library depends on @ngx-translate/core for translations support.
-This  library contains 3 angular components - `<ngx-label-for>`, `<ngx-validator-for>`, `ngx-input-for` and a directive `ngx-validator`.
+This  library contains 4 angular components - `<ngx-label-for>`, `<ngx-validator-for>`, `<ngx-input-for>`, `<ngx-form-for>`  and a directive `ngx-validator`.

 ## ngx-validator

 `[ngx-validator]="dataModel"` is a custom validator directive which validates the input's values and returns the errors in the angular form's control.
 It should be binded to the instance of a class(dataModel variable above).
 The property name of the class, for which it should evaluate input data, is taken from input's attribute name's value, so it's value should always be the name of property of a class.

+## ngx-form-for

+`<ngx-form-for>` is a form template generator component according to data model.
+For it to work, component needs model instance created by `new` keyword and all needed properties assigned, at least by empty values.
+This is unavoidable, because it is the way Typescript works.
+If you want the component not to generate input and labels for some property, add @NoForm() decorator to it(or do not initialize it during new instance creation).
+The component also supports custom or third party components by custom transcluded templates for all needed fields(for example in case if you want to put some custom droprown for some property).

 ## ngx-input-for